 I welcome folks of diverse ancestries, faith-based traditions and lived experiences.
-This course is a trauma-aware, ritually safe and inclusive framework focused on embodiment for healthy grieving and reclaiming ritual and ancestral connection as sources of support.
+This course is a trauma-aware, anti-oppressive, and culturally inclusive framework focused on embodiment for healthy grieving and reclaiming ritual and ancestral connection as sources of support.
 Students will have the flexibility to explore what strategies work for them personally and opportunity to nurture their own ancestrally and culturally relevant grieving practices.

 Shauna is a gifted and balanced teacher.
 Her practical,

 grounded yet deeply intuitive nature allowed everyone in our group to relate to